laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 Ruby comes with an interactive console, which we could use to get a quick taste of Ruby.
 You could start the console by typing `irb` on the command line or by running the program `fxri`(on Windows).

-I personally dislike to start off with Hello World, which sounds insane.
-However, for the sake of conventional language users (for those who knows how to say Hello World in 400 languages and very little beyond that ;)) will start of with it.
+I personally dislike to start off with traditional Hello World examples, which sounds insane.
+However, for the sake of conventional language users (for those who knows how to say Hello World in 400 languages and very little beyond that ;)) will try that out.
 So on your consoles just type this line:

 <code>
   puts "Hello World"
 </code>

 You should see your obedient machine greeting you back with a nice "Hello World".
-Okay, that was actually a pretty much obvious, so let's move on to something bit more exciting.
+Okay, that was pretty much obvious, so let's move on to something bit more exciting.

 Drop this line on the console and Ruby will greet you with three hearty cheers!
 Hip Hip Hooray!